idanyas/oahc-go/README.md

     - `OCI_MAX_INSTANCES`: (Optional, defaults to `1`) The maximum number of instances of this shape to allow before stopping.
     - `TELEGRAM_BOT_API_KEY`: (Optional) Your Telegram Bot API key for notifications.
     - `TELEGRAM_USER_ID`: (Optional) Your Telegram User/Chat ID for notifications.
+    - `OCI_JSON_LOG_PATH`: (Optional) Path to a file for logging API responses in JSON format.
+It logs all instance creation attempts (success or failure) and any other failed API calls.
+Example: `/var/log/oahc-go/api.log`.
+Note: Ensure the running user has write permissions to the specified path.

 ## Running the Script